-After drug withdrawal, the group that received only morphine had a mean number of grooming activities 10 times higher than the control group in a 60-minute period.
+After drug withdrawal, the group that received only morphine had a mean number of grooming activities 10 times higher than the control group in 60 minutes.
 At the same time, pretreatment of the rats with different concentrations of naringin before morphine injection could significantly reduce this feature.
 The mean number of grooming in the animals that received 10, 25, and 50 mg/kg of this compound decreased to 6.5, 5, and 4, respectively (Figure 4).